Interested in joining the Independent

 We recognize that entry-level booksellers may need a little help to take the next steps toward professional status.
 If the Membership Committee feels you are not ready for membership but could be with some guidance, we may offer you the opportunity to participate in our Mentorship Program.
 This offers newer sellers a chance to work with an experienced member of IOBA toward the goal of successful re-application.

 The Independent Online Booksellers Association membership year begins January 1st, and dues are prorated quarterly according to the date of admission (January-March $75, April-June $60, July -September $40, October – December $20.
 Lapsed members who wish to rejoin pay the full amount.
 Annual dues are billed and should be paid during the month of December, prior to the start of the new membership year.
-For new members joining in 2015 there is an option to pay for 3 years in advance at $180.

 Professional Membership (Membership dues of $75.00 per year)